 To define when discussions are closed to new contributions and when they reopen, follow these steps.

-Locate the Discussion Blackout Dates field.
+Scroll down to Discussion Blackout Dates field.

 To close the course discussions permanently, specify an end date and time far in the future.